YOUR ISLAND, YOUR VOICE, Your vote!

-Let’s send the message to Boston that the Vineyard wants to earmark SOME of the expanded Rooms Tax for year-round housing.
-Voting YES starts the process, which takes time: Island residents will have to vote again in 1-2 years.
-In the meantime, towns can assess actual revenue.
-This is a once-in-a-generation opportunity!
+Let’s send the message to our representative that the Vineyard wants to earmark SOME of the expanded Rooms Tax for year-round housing.
+Voting YES is only the first step in a long process: Island residents will have to vote again in 1-2 years.
+In the meantime, towns can assess actual revenue and start planning the Housing Bank’s governance and regulations.
+This is a once-in-a-generation opportunity to preserve our community.

 Click here to learn more about the legislative process of the proposed housing bank warrant articles.